cydtrj/yanxinguang.github.io/_pages/cv.md

 #### Achievements
 * The team was awarded the title of 'Excellent Practice Team' during the Anhui University of Finance and Economics Summer Social Practice Activity in 2021.

+****

+### 2021 Anhui University of Finance and Economics Cold Season "Three Down to the Countryside" Social Practice Activity

+#### Position and Time
+* Team project leader, December 2021 - March 2022

+#### Content
+> E-commerce is playing an increasingly important role in helping farmers alleviate poverty and promote rural revitalization.
+Guzhen County has explored the 'agricultural food station + outlets + poverty alleviation households' model to assist in poverty alleviation efforts.
+The agricultural grain station was developed by Anhui Province Green Xin Ecological Agriculture Co., Ltd. as an e-commerce platform to assist with sales.
+It utilizes a production and processing model of 'branch + company (cooperatives) + poverty alleviation households' and a gathering attraction mode of 'tourism + picking + Net sales (live)' to expand the income channels of farmers.
+This creates a closely linked agricultural industry chain for production, supply, and marketing.
+This study focuses on the integration of the agricultural food station industrial chain in Guzhen County as a means of promoting rural revitalization.
+The aim is to explore the characteristics of the agricultural products industry in Guzhen and develop a scalable e-commerce model that can help farmers and rural industries prosper.
+The study presents a typical case of successful online agricultural product sales and emphasizes the importance of integrating e-commerce into rural revitalization efforts.

+#### Achievements
+* Cultivate leading industries in rural areas, promote the quality and efficiency of agriculture；
+* Explore the new pattern of rural e-commerce and extend the agricultural industry chain；
+* Stabilize small family production and provide information services for decentralized small farmers.